adrewtran117/Sign4HumanityProgram/README.md

 # DIFFICULTIES WE ENCOUNTERED
 At first, other IDE's such as VSCode or PyCharm did not work well for us.
 Therefore we all tried out Jupyter for the first time.

 Then, we had trouble importing a lot of the dependencies, especially TensorFlow.
-Specific Tensorflow verions seem to only work with specific Python versions so we had to look into that a lot.
+Specific Tensorflow versions seem to only work with specific Python versions so we had to look into that a lot.
 Along the way, we at one point needed Anaconda to help get things working.

 At one point, we tried to embed the program into a website.
 When that didn't work, we tried to have a button within the website that launched the code.
 That didn't work.
 Therefore, our final product has the code and website running seperately, with the website having a tutorial tab on how to start the code.